Article Badge Image

 Once again, your liability provision covers damages sustained by the other driver when you are at fault.
 Collision is the portion of your policy that will pay for your vehicle.

-Your collision coverage, as well as your liability coverage, only apply when you are the at-fault party.
+Your collision coverage, as well as your liability coverage, only applies when you are the at-fault party.

-If the other driver is deemed to be at fault, his or her insurance policy will be required to pay for both injuries to you and damage to your vehicle, as well as any losses sustained by the at-fault driver.
+If the other driver is deemed to be at fault, their insurance policy will be required to pay for both injuries to you and damage to your vehicle and any losses sustained by the at-fault driver.

 More specifically: